brewffee/create-shortcut-nemo-action/README.md

 You can now use the **Create Shortcut** action from the terminal.

 ![You can now use the Create Shortcut action from the terminal](./instruction/standalone.png)

-## Usage
-  - Add directions on how each field works